 Measurement

-At initial recognition, the Company measures a financial asset (excluding trade receivable that does not contain significant
+At initial recognition, the Company measures a financial asset (excluding trade receivables which do not contain a significant

 financing component) at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction